-2) Erase persist
+2) Erase persistence

 To erase the previously acquired results from the display, tap key or adjust the horizontal time base and vertical sensitivity.
-The oscilloscope will erase the persist display and start the cumulative acquisition again.
+The oscilloscope will erase the persistence display and start the cumulative acquisition again.

-10.4 Horizontal Expansion Center
+9.4 Horizontal Expansion Center